A traveler without observation is a bird without wings.

 There are moments during your travels that you miss your family and friends and you feel kinda guilty for missing out another wedding of your cuisine, your mom’s birthday or the birth of your niece.
 Calling home helps a bit to leverage this feeling, but it’s just not the same as being there in person.

 Think of all of these hours spent on the train, at the airport and on local buses.
 Wasn’t it exhausting?
-Gosh, travelling is tiring!
+Gosh, traveling is tiring!
 You can feel absolutely knackered after 10 hour overnight bus ride or your 8 hour flight back home.

 Think of how many times you got stuck at the airport as your flight was delayed or how many times you had to wait for the next bus to come as the last one just left.
 There are times when you don’t take a shower for a day (or even longer), you sleep on the floor or you don’t sleep at all feeling frightened you might get robbed while asleep!

-4. Risking your life.
+4. Risking your life

 When you travel and you are not very familiar with local areas, customs, prices, etc., you might often become a target of local scams.
 It is ok if you get ripped off from time to time when buying some food and souvenirs, but sometimes things might get more complicated.
 Think of all solo female travelers who hitchhike at night or have to take an overnight local bus but they have no clue where they are going.
 There are moments when we need to trust some random people we meet in the middle of night and hope they can help us out find the right direction without robbing us or worse!